Delta Lake to Snowflake integration

 This is an experimental integration.
 Use with caution.

 A Delta table can be read by Snowflake using a manifest file, which is a text file containing the list of data files to read for querying a Delta table.
-This article describes how to set up a Snowflake to Delta Lake integration using manifest files and query Delta tables.
+This article describes how to set up a Delta Lake to Snowflake integration using manifest files and query Delta tables.

-You set up a Snowflake to Delta Lake integration using the following steps.
+You set up a Delta Lake to Snowflake integration using the following steps.

 We recommend that you define the Delta table in a location that Snowflake can read directly.